xanderbylo/xanderbylo/README.md

 ## :man_technologist: About me

-I'm an aspiring Web3 Developer learning to code through [The Odin Project](https://www.theodinproject.com/).
+I'm a future Web3 Developer learning to code through [The Odin Project](https://www.theodinproject.com/).
 I'm passionate about Blockchain, Crypto and the Metaverse.

 * :telescope: I'm working on a JavaScript [fighting-game](https://github.com/xanderbylo/fighting-game)
 * :seedling: I'm learning JavaScript